 WHAT CAN YOU AND YOUR ORGANIZATION DO TO START?

 As an industry partner we hope you are starting too.
 Many fitness businesses and professionals have admittedly asked, “Where do we start?”
-These five things can help you make an immediate impact in your company’s Diversity and Inclusion strategy:
+These five things can help you make an immediate impact in your company’s Diversity, Equity and Inclusion strategy:

 - Hiring & Promotion: Take a look at your staff body and if there is an imbalance of racial and gender diversity on your leadership team, then this is a good place to start.